nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

-## Use Case : Clear by date/category<br>
+## 8.14 Use Case : Clearing all Tasks<br>

 **MSS**
-1. User enters command to clear all tasks by date
+1. User enters command to clear all tasks
-2. System clears all tasks by date
+2. System clears all tasks
 Use case ends

-**Extensions**
-1a.
-User enters an invalid date
-> System shows an error message
-> Use case ends

-## Appendix C : Non-Functional Requirements
+## 9. Appendix C : Non-Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed

-2. Should be able to hold up to 1000 items without a noticeable sluggishness in performance for typical usage
+2. Should be able to hold up to 100 tasks without a noticeable sluggishness in performance for typical usage

 3. Should be able to accomplish most of the tasks faster using commands than using the mouse for a user with above average typing speed for regular English text (i.e. not code, not system admin commands)

-4. Should be able to enter an event/tasks in one command instead of multiple clicks
+4. Should be able to enter a task in one command instead of multiple clicks

 5. Should be able to access the program offline access tasks in areas without internet

 6. Should be able to complete any user command within 2 seconds

-7. Should delete all past events automatically without user doing it manually
+7. Should delete all past tasks automatically without user doing it manually

 8. Should should take no more than 5 minutes for a first time user to learn how to use program

 {More to be added}

-## Appendix D : Glossary
+## 10. Appendix D : Glossary

 **CRUD**: Create, read, update and delete.

-**Event**: A to-do that has a date range.

-**Floating Tasks**: Tasks without deadlines.

 **GUI**: Graphical user interface is the means by which information from the system is displayed to the user.

-**Index of to-do item**: The number visually tagged to a to-do item on the GUI. (changes with how to-dos are listed)
+**Index of task**: The number visually tagged to a task on the GUI. (changes with how to-dos are listed)

-**Items** : Refers to tasks, floating tasks and events.

 **Mainstream OS**: Windows, Linux, Unix, OS-X Operating Systems

 **MSS**: Main Success Scenario of a use case.

 **Sync**: Synchronize / adjust data on multiple files to be the same as each other.

 **Task**: A to-do without a date range, and optionally has a deadline.